Dik Evans

-Richard G. "Dik" Evans (born 1957) is an English-born Irish musician.
-He is best known as a co-founder and the guitarist of the band Virgin Prunes, and a co-founder and early guitarist of the band that later became U2.
+Richard G. "Dik" Evans (born 1957) is a British-Irish musician.
+He is a co-founder and guitarist of the band Virgin Prunes, and a co-founder and early guitarist of the band that later became U2.
 He is the older brother of U2 guitarist The Edge.

 Early life

 Richard G. Evans was born in Barking in 1957, the son of Welsh parents.
 His younger brother David is a guitarist better known by his stage name The Edge.
 At a young age, the family moved to Ireland.
 Evans first began to learn how to play guitar with an acoustic guitar bought by his brother, which the two shared.